 “Dragon” was one of the original Pokémon types.
 It was, however, a bit underrepresented in Pokémon Red and Blue.
 Only 3 of the original 151 Pokémon were dragon-types, and they were all from a single evolutionary line: DratiniDragonairDragonite.
 But these three were cool because, you know, they were dragons.
 But the cool factor was enhanced because Dragonite had a cool episode early in the Pokémon anime, and the penultimate trainer the player must defeat is a dragon-type master, all of which made the three dragons stand out.

-Before continuing though, I must note that Nintendo Power clearly chose Dragonite for this prank in order to afflict suffering on its trusting readers.
+Before continuing though, I must note that Expert Gamer clearly chose Dragonite for this prank in order to afflict suffering on its trusting readers.
 I will explain the suffering aspect below, but here I will note that, in light of the fact that Yoshi is known for a long tongue, it would have made far more sense to tell readers that Yoshi evolved from another one of the original Pokémon similarly endowed – Lickitung.

 Why Not Lickitung Instead of Dragonite?